ARG-NCTU/oop-proj-catventure/README.md

-## Game Name
+## Name

 貓險王 - Catventure

-## Game Objective
+## Description

-In the game, players take on the role of a small black cat with the objective of collecting as many cat food cans as possible.
-The quantity of cat food cans collected serves as the game score.
-Throughout the game, there will be numerous traps that hinder your scoring progress, and the number of traps will increase over time.
-However, there will also be power-up items that can enhance your abilities and make you stronger.
+In the game, you become a little black cat and your goal is to gather as many cans of cat food as you can.
+The more cans you collect, the higher your score will be.
+Along the way, you'll come across traps that make it harder to score, and their number will grow as you play.
+But don't worry, you'll also find power-up items that boost your abilities and make you even better.

 ## Run the game